lng205/CS61A/notes/readme.md

 $$10^k \equiv 1\mod 3$$

 Iteration is a special case of recursion.

+When a recursive procedure is divided among two functions that call each other, the functions are said to be mutually recursive.(eg. is_even, pebbles(keep the remaining to be multiple of 3))

+A function with multiple recursive calls is said to be **tree recursive**(eg. fib, partitions).